 Allergies manifest as adverse reactions of an overactive immune system that do not occur in healthy people.
-Symptoms of allergies range from sniffling, sneezing to watery eyes, itchy throat, wheezing, and asthma.
+Symptoms of allergies range from sniffling, sneezing to watery eyes, itchy throat, wheezing, and asthma attacks.

 According to statistics, allergies are the sixth main cause of chronic illnesses in the United States, affecting roughly 19.9 million adults, as stated by the Centers for Disease Control and Prevention (CDC).